Grand prince: Kievan Rus' and successor states

+Kievan Rus'

+Later Rus' principalites

+In the 13th century, the monarchs of other Rus' principalities which originated as appanages of Kiev, such as Vladimir-Suzdal and Galicia-Volhynia, started claiming the title of "grand prince" as well.
+Next were Moscow, Tver', Yaroslavl', Ryazan', Smolensk, and others, each claiming to be the legitimate successors of the former Kievan Rus' realm.
+From the 15th century, the Grand Princes of Moscow (Muscovy) started adding "and of all Rus'" to their title until Ivan IV proclaimed himself "tsar of Russia" in 1547.

 Polish–Lithuanian Commonwealth

 The Lithuanian title Didysis kunigaikštis was used by the rulers of Lithuania, and after 1569, it was one of two main titles used by the monarch of the Polish–Lithuanian Commonwealth.
 The kings of Poland from the Swedish House of Vasa also used this title for their non-Polish territories.
-This Lithuanian title was sometimes latinized as Magnus Dux or Grand Duke.
+This Lithuanian title was sometimes Latinized as Magnus Dux or Grand Duke.